Article

 Better vulnerability assessment and risk reduction

 With up-to-date, contextualized threat information, organizations can become more aware of their vulnerabilities and improve their risk management.
 This is precisely the job of analysts and operational defense teams.
-By gaining an overview of the various threats, teams can then determine priorities when it comes to securing their infrastructures: modifying security policy where necessary, changing certain configurations, implementing security patches, etc.
+By gaining an overview of the various threats, teams can then determine priorities when it comes to securing their infrastructures: modifying security policy if necessary, changing certain configurations, implementing security patches, etc.

 Attack prevention and a proactive approach to IT security